morpho-labs/safer/README.md

 - Run `make` to initialize the repository.
 - Create a `.env` file from the template [`.env.example`](./.env.example) file.
   - Use the environment variable `SAFE_NONCE` to override a transaction's nonce.
 Leave it blank to use the default, latest Safe nonce.
-  - Use teh environment vairable `FOUNDRY_ETH_RPC_URL` to customize the RPC endpoint used.
+  - Use the environment variable `FOUNDRY_ETH_RPC_URL` to customize the RPC endpoint used.
 This is useful to interact with a Safe deployed on another chain than Ethereum mainnet (the default one).

 ### Build a Safe tx